KristianVirkus/EventRouter/src/EventRouter.Core/README.md

 Instead of creating a `HubConfiguration<T>` instance directly, the builder `HubConfigurationBuilder<T>` can also be used to fluently define a hub configuration and finally calling the `Build()` method to create a related `HubConfiguration<T>` instance.

+Routers implementing `IFlushableRouter<T>` can be instructed to flush their buffers by calling `FlushAsync`.
+Also implementations of `IFlushableHub<T>` can be instructed to flush their routers' buffers.

 ## Example

 The example app `EventRouter.SampleApp` defines an event `MessageEvent` containing a printable `Message`, a router `ConsoleRouter` which prints forwarded events on the console, and utilizes a `Hub` configured to forward all events whose messages start with the text `Important`.